Temitope-Portfolio/Predictive-models/README.md

 ### **Conclusion**

-From the dataset, I highlighted the fact that 60% of the customers visiting the shopping malls are females which is a major reason for the high sales of the shopping malls.
+From the dataset, I highlighted the fact that **60%** of the customers visiting the shopping malls are females which is a major reason for the high sales of the shopping malls.

 I also give a detailed analysis of the age group that purchases the most.
-Customers in the age groups 25-34, 35-44, 45-54, and 55-64 drive up the sales of the shopping malls which brings in more revenue.
+Customers in the age groups **25-34, 35-44, 45-54, and 55-64** drive up the sales of the shopping malls which brings in more revenue.

-Among the 8 categories of items sold, clothing, shoes, and technology ranked in more sales, in other words, more profits.
+Among the 8 categories of items sold, **clothing, shoes, and technology** ranked in more sales, in other words, more profits.

-The customers preferred using cash as their mode of payment as most of the items were paid with cash.
+The customers preferred using cash as their mode of payment as most of the items were paid for with cash.
+In an instance where either credit or debit cards were used, the males used them more than the females as a mode of payment, while the females used cash more than the males.